hashicorp/consul/website/source/docs/guides/index.html.md

 * [Connect with Envoy](/docs/guides/connect-envoy.html) - This guide will describe how to setup a development-mode Consul server and two Envoy proxies on a single machine using Docker.

+* [Consul Cluster Monitoring & Metrics](/docs/guides/cluster-monitoring-metrics.html) - After setting up your first datacenter, it is an ideal time to make sure your cluster is healthy and establish a baseline.
+This guide will cover several types of metrics in two sections: Consul health and server health.

 * [Consul with Containers](/docs/guides/consul-containers.html) - This guide describes critical aspects of operating a Consul cluster that's run inside containers.

 * [Consul Template](/docs/guides/consul-template.html) - This guide covers the Consul template tool, which provides a programmatic method for populating values into the file system.